-Confirmation hearing for William Burns to become next CIA director opens Wednesday morning
+William Burns testifies in the Senate in bid to become next CIA director

-Burns, who most recently served as the deputy secretary of state in the Obama administration, is expected to be asked about his approach to gathering intelligence on the United States’ biggest adversaries, with China at the top of the list.
+Burns, who most recently served as the deputy secretary of state in the Obama administration, said in prepared remarks that a focus on China will shape his approach to intelligence.

-He would take over the CIA at a moment of transition, as the agency refocuses on espionage against nation-states after nearly two decades of counterterrorism operations, which some current and former officials have said drained too many resources and distracted the CIA from its classic spying mission.
+Burns would take over the CIA at a moment of transition, as the agency refocuses on espionage against nation-states after nearly two decades of counterterrorism operations, which some current and former officials have said drained too many resources and distracted the CIA from its classic spying mission.

+“Today’s landscape is increasingly complicated and competitive,” Burns said in his prepared opening remarks.
+“It’s a world where familiar threats persist — from terrorism and nuclear proliferation, to an aggressive Russia, a provocative North Korea, and a hostile Iran.
+But it’s also a world of new challenges, in which climate change and global health insecurity are taking a heavy toll on the American people; in which cyber threats pose an ever-greater risk to our society; and in which an adversarial, predatory Chinese leadership poses our biggest geopolitical test.”

 When President Biden nominated Burns last month, he emphasized what he called their shared belief “that intelligence must be apolitical and that the dedicated intelligence professionals serving our nation deserve our gratitude and respect.”

-The intelligence agencies, and the CIA in particular, were favorite targets for President Donald Trump, who often accused agency personnel of fabricating evidence and false theories about his campaign’s connections to Russia.
+The intelligence agencies, and the CIA in particular, were favorite targets for president Donald Trump, who often accused agency personnel of fabricating evidence and false theories about his campaign’s connections to Russia.

+The committee chairman, Sen. Mark R. Warner (D-Va.), said he expected Burns to prevent political concerns from influencing the agency’s work.

+“I would like to hear how you plan to reinforce the credo that — no matter the political pressure, no matter what — CIA’s officers will always do the right thing and speak truth to power,” Warner said in his prepared opening remarks.
+“And it is up to America’s leaders — including you if you are confirmed — to ensure that CIA’s officers will not face retribution or retaliation for doing so.”

 Burns does not have a background in the intelligence community, but his career in the Foreign Service placed him at the center of major foreign policy decisions and sensitive negotiations for decades, and he regularly interacted with intelligence officials.